Derrick-Nyongesa/rmdb/README.md

 ![developer](https://img.shields.io/badge/Developer-Derrick%20Daniel%20Nyongesa-blue)

 ## Description
-Thia is a movie review website using Angular.
+Thia is a movie review website using React.
 The web application will allow a user to find any movie in the database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).